smikhalevski/doubter/README.md

 // ❌ ValidationError: kaputs at /
 ```

-A check callback receives an input value and returns an issue or an array of issues if the value is invalid.
-If value is
+A check callback receives an input value and returns a partial issue or an array of partial issues if the value is
+invalid.

+Check callbacks can safely throw a `ValidationError` to notify Doubter that parsing issues occurred.
+While this has the
+same effect as returning an array of issues, it is recommended to throw a `ValidationError` as the last resort since
+catching errors has a high performance penalty.

-valid, a check callback must return `null` or `undefined`.
+If value is valid, a check callback must return `null` or `undefined`.

 Most shapes have a set of built-in checks.
 The check we've just implemented is called `gt` (greater than):